 Memory Considerations: Embedding large documents and fetching them can bloat your application server (the documents can occupy all available memory) causing the application server to get killed or become unresponsive.

 Another consideration could be the kind of aggregation you wish to perform on your dataset.
 Also if you wish to perform a map reduce, you would model in a different manner. (details will be covered in a future article.)

-Data Consistency : This could be an important point to consider.
+Data Consistency: This could be an important point to consider.
 If you wish to implement atomic (transactional updates), read carefully.
-MongoDB makes a trade off between efficiency and consistency.
-The rule is changes to a single document are always atomic, while updates to multiple documents should never be assumed to be atomic.
-There is also no way to “lock” a record on the server (you can build this into the client’s logic using for example a “lock” field).
+MongoDB makes a trade-off between efficiency and consistency.
+The rule is changed to a single document are always atomic, while updates to multiple documents should never be assumed to be atomic.
+There is also no way to “lock” a record on the server (you can build this into the client’s logic using, for example, a “lock” field).
 When you design your schema consider how you will keep your data consistent.
 Generally, the more that you keep in a document the better.

 Note: This only works for unsharded collections.

 I will keep updating my findings.
 Stay tuned for more on “To embed or not to embed – MongoDB”.